ksandom/mass/docs/creatingAMacro.md

       externalFQDN: example01-dev.external.example.com
       IP: 192.168.1.10

-So you see we have set IP to something, giving preference to externalIP.
+So you see we have set IP to something, giving preference to externalIP, and in this case being set to the internalIP since we don't have a value for the externalIP.
 That's great, but that was all internal via a function; we haven't actually tried retrieving anything from that IP variable yet.
-Let's create a series of strings which we can later execute like this `--toString="ssh %IP%"`
+Let's create a series of strings which we can later execute like this `--toString="ssh %IP%"`:

     # mass --list=ex --chooseFirst=IP,externalIP,internalIP --toString="ssh %IP%"